FAQ: Can I Use PTO After Giving Two Weeks’ Notice?

 • To ensure you adhere to current standards, the HR team should advise you regarding the Fair Labor Standards Act (FLSA) and relevant state or local labor laws since they regulate minimum wage and overtime pay.

 If an employee gives two weeks’ notice, are they entitled to take their remaining PTO during that time?
 The short answer is yes.
+Moreover, employees giving two weeks’ notice and taking vacation with PTO scheduled during two-week notice may sound ideal.
 However, several elements must be considered from both the employer’s and the employee’s perspectives.
-This blog gives a complete picture of best practices.
+Other options, including a PTO payout, may exist and should also be considered.
+This article provides a fuller picture of best practices surrounding requesting or using PTO during two weeks’ notice.

 Employees may submit paid time off (PTO) requests after they’ve given two weeks’ notice, but employers can legally deny those requests.
 Why?
 Pairing PTO with the last two weeks of employment makes it much more difficult for employers to find a suitable replacement.